tmax-cloud/tmax-oidc-authenticator/Readme.md

 Traefik should be configured to forward these headers via the `authResponseHeaders` which forwards them to the end destination.

-If no token is present on the request `traefik-jwt-decode`will return 200 and set the header `jwt-token-validated: false`.
+If no token is present on the request `traefik-jwt-decode`will return `UNAUTHORIZED 401` and set the header `jwt-token-validated: false`.

 ## Installation and usage